 The first question you are likely to ask when told to maintain the right distance when driving around school buses is, which is the right distance?
 The distance should be at least three car lengths when driving on a highway or road behind a school bus.
 The distance should be higher when driving at a higher speed.
 Whenever a school bus stops, you should stop your car at least 10-20 feet behind.
 You should be ready to stop including when approaching the bus in an opposing lane from the opposite direction.
 That is a law in all the 50 states.

-Stop your vehicle completely when a bus is loading or offloading
+When you drive safely around school buses, you MUST STOP your vehicle completely when a bus is loading or offloading

 When a school bus flashes yellow lights, you should know that it is preparing to stop and you should

 prepare to stop your car too.
 Immediately it starts flashing the red lights and extends the stop sign,

 you should know that it is picking up or dropping off passengers.
 Remain at a stop until the stop sign

 retracts and the red lights are off.
 Most fatalities involving school buses happen when other drivers

 Be careful when overtaking school buses

 Never overtake a bus outside the legal passing zones.
 Moreover, you should be extra careful when doing that.
 That is because school buses have larger blind spots and the drivers might have difficulties seeing smaller vehicles.